hanglip/hanglip.github.io/_src/BIOGRAPHIES.md

 - four very happy years with Dennis Mpali's band

 - "suit" jobs ...
-It goes without saying that ), guy declared from early life as an "outy" was never going to be big on corporate stuff, but I finally ended my working life happilty in a small (but arguablly great) IT firm, [Khanyisa Real Systems](http://www.krs.co.za) until retirement.
-If KRS were big on "suits", it could be said that this was my happiest "suit" job, but KRS are delightfully more interested in quality work, not quality threads.
-These three years somehow feel like an achievement, almost like "all is forgiven, Jasper"!
+It goes without saying that I, declared from early life as an "outy", was never going to be big on corporate stuff: corporates, to the last one, went along with apartheid, and that didn't wash for me.
+However, I ended my working life happily in a small but great IT firm, [Khanyisa Real Systems](http://www.krs.co.za) until retirement.
+If KRS were big on "suits", this would have been my happiest "suit" job, but KRS are delightfully more interested in how you think rather than how you look.
+Those three years somehow feel like an achievement, almost like "all is forgiven, Jasper"!

 Looking back, I hear the words of Slim Callaghan, one of whodunit author Peter Cheney's characters: